Compiled by the Road Trip Alberta team

 Golfing in Canmore

 Every golf course in Canmore will take your breath away with towering mountain views and alpine trees.
-Golfers have three options within Canmore: Stewart Creek Golf Course, Silver Tip Golf Resort, and the historic Canmore Golf Club which was founded in 1926.
+Golfers have three options that are some of the best Alberta golf courses: Stewart Creek Golf Course, Silver Tip Golf Resort, and the historic Canmore Golf Club which was founded in 1926.
 Each course has been sculpted into the Rocky Mountain landscape, each course will give golfers the alpine golfing experience.
 A word of caution, besides being distracted with all the surrounding beauty, it is recommended to bring bear spray (and know how to use it) in case of a bear encounter on the course.

 Where to eat in Canmore